CompPhysics/MachineLearning/README.md

-Computational aspects play a central role and you are expected to work on numerical examples and projects which illustrate the theory and varous algorithms discussed during the lectures.
+Computational aspects play a central role and you are expected to work on numerical examples and projects which illustrate the theory and various algorithms discussed during the lectures.
 We recommend strongly to form small project groups of 2-3 participants, if possible.

 ## Instructor information
 * _Name_: Morten Hjorth-Jensen
 * _Email_: morten.hjorth-jensen@fys.uio.no
 * _Phone_: +47-48257387
 * _Office_: Department of Physics, University of Oslo, Eastern wing, room FØ470
 * _Office hours_: *Anytime*!
 In Fall Semester 2021 we hope to be able to meet in person.
-Individual or group office hours will be performed either in person or via zoom.
+Individual or group office hours can be performed either in person or via zoom.
 Feel free to send an email for planning.
-In person meetings may also be possible if allowed by the University of Oslo's COVID-19 instructions (see below for links).
+In-person meetings may also be possible if allowed by the University of Oslo's COVID-19 instructions (see below for links).

 ##  Teaching Assistants FS21